tengstrand/lein-polylith/readme.md

 (defn add-two [x])
 ```

+Interfaces must live in a namespace with the name *interface*.

 A collection of all the component *interfaces* is used when compiling components to fulfill their dependencies to other component interfaces.
 An *interface* is also a specification and a contract, similar to interfaces in the [object oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) world and defines how a base or component can be connected to other components.

-The functions in the interface should be empty but the interface serves as a bridge between the *interface signature* and its own implementation:
+The functions in the *workspace interface* should be empty but the *component interface* serves as a bridge between the *interface signature* and its own implementation:
 ```clojure
 ...
 (defn add-two [x]